Home Town (song): Reception

 "Home Town" has since received positive reviews from critics.
 Upon its release as a single, Michael Pilgrim of Record Mirror praised it as a "thoughtful guitar-based twiddler that's low key throughout".
+Roger Holland of Sounds noted that the "nimble, sure-footed, reflective and almost provocative" track had been "pleasantly picked" from Jackson's "largely pallid live(ish) album".
+He added, "A not too clever-clever single from a man who often thrusts his cleverness right down your throat like a thick and furry tongue."
+Paul Taylor of the Manchester Evening News praised it as "another winner from Big World – one of the year's most exciting albums" and noted the "simple, twangy, sparse backing for a typically thought-provoking lyric".
+Alan Poole, writing for the Northamptonshire Evening Telegraph, stated, "Jackson has been quietly totting up the hits for several years now, and this latest single, as laidback and homely as the title suggests, should carve another notch."
 In the AllMusic review of Big World, Jason Damas said that it was one of "the best moments" of the album, citing it as a highlight of the album.
-The song was ranked number eight on Ultimate Classic Rock's list of the "Top 10 Joe Jackson Songs" by Dave Lifton, who said, "the nostalgic pull of a childhood, especially when the complexities of adulthood set in, is universal."
+The song was ranked number eight on Ultimate Classic Rocks list of the "Top 10 Joe Jackson Songs" by Dave Lifton, who said, "the nostalgic pull of a childhood, especially when the complexities of adulthood set in, is universal."